LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/dynamic_1.rst

 Declares dynamic predicates and dynamic grammar rule non-terminals.
 Note that an object can be static and have both static and dynamic predicates/non-terminals.
-Dynamic predicates cannot be declared as synchronized.
-When the dynamic predicates are local to an object, declaring them also as private predicates allows the Logtalk compiler to generate optimized code for asserting and retracting predicate clauses.
+When the dynamic predicates are local to an object, declaring them also as :ref:`private predicates <directives_private_1>` allows the Logtalk compiler to generate optimized code for asserting and retracting predicate clauses.
 Categories can also contain dynamic predicate directives but cannot contain clauses for dynamic predicates.

-The predicate indicators (or non-terminal indicators) can be explicitly qualified with an object, category, or module identifier when the predicates (or non-terminals) are also declared multifile.
+The predicate indicators (or non-terminal indicators) can be explicitly qualified with an object, category, or module identifier when the predicates (or non-terminals) are also declared :ref:`multifile <directives_multifile_1>`.

-Note that dynamic predicates cannot be declared synchronized (when necessary, declare the predicates updating the dynamic predicates as synchronized).
+Note that dynamic predicates cannot be declared synchronized (when necessary, declare the predicates updating the dynamic predicates as :ref:`synchronized <directives_synchronized_1>`).

 .. warning::